aws-samples/multi-branch-cdk-pipelines/README.md

 dev_profile_name <YOUR DEV PROFILE NAME> --prod_account_id <YOUR PRODUCTION ACCOUNT ID> --prod_profile_name <YOUR PRODUCTION PROFILE NAME>`

+## How to use

+[Lambda S3 trigger project](https://github.com/aws-samples/aws-cdk-examples/tree/master/python/lambda-s3-trigger) from AWS CDK Samples is used as infrastructure resources to demonstrate this solution.
+The content is placed inside the *src* directory and is deployed by the pipeline.
+Replace the content of this repository with your infrastructure code.
+Use [CDK Constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) to combine your infrastructure code into one stack and reference this in the application stage inside *src/application_stage.py*.

 ### Create a feature branch

 On your machine’s local copy of the repository, create a new feature branch using the git commands